Does Boat Insurance Cover the Motor?

 Frequently Asked Questions

-Does boat insurance cover a blown outboard motor?
+Does boat insurance cover a blown engine?

-Does boat insurance cover the motor while in storage?
+Does boat insurance cover mechanical failure?

 About the author